-• SB 81 (Committee on Budget and Fiscal Review) Postsecondary Education: Budget Trailer Bill.
+- AB 1401 (Baker) Veterans Student Financial Aid.
+AB 1401 (Baker) reinstates expired provisions of state law that requires financial aid information, including the Board of Governors (BOG) fee waiver and the Free Application for Federal Student Aid (FAFSA) to be made available to each member of the California National Guard, the State Military Reserve, and the Naval Militia who do not have a baccalaureate degree. - Position: Support - O Status: AB 1401 (Baker) was signed into law by the Governor. - SB 81 (Committee on Budget and Fiscal Review) Postsecondary Education: Budget Trailer Bill.
 During this legislative session, two bills by Assembly Member Chávez, AB 13 and AB 27, were introduced to align state law with the federal law known as the Veterans Access, Choice, and Accountability Act of 2014 (VACA).
 VACA requires the state's public postsecondary educational institutions to exempt qualifying nonresident veterans and covered individuals from paying nonresident tuition and fees.
 Because the University of California (UC) has autonomy through the state Constitution and authority to set its fees, UC was able to address compliance with VACA by amending their Educational Policy through the UC Board of Regents.
 The California Community Colleges (CCC) and the California State University (CSU) do not have the same authority to set fees.
 Therefore, while the CCC Board of Governors supported prior legislation to provide instate tuition to veterans and continued that precedent by supporting AB 13 and AB 27, without a change in state law VACA would have prevented the US Veterans Administration from providing GI Bill education benefits to veterans attending CCC and CSU.

 While AB 13 and AB 27 were going through the legislative process, SB 81 was introduced as a budget trailer bill.
 SB 81 included an addition to Education Code to address the issue of aligning state law with VACA to authorize and require districts to charge instate tuition to individuals covered by VACA.
 SB 81 also allows the colleges to count students affected by VACA as California residents for the purposes of state funding.
 SB 81 was signed by the Governor as part of the budget bill package on June 24, 2015 and was effective immediately upon signature.
 However, as stated in VACA, SB 81 applies for terms beginning on or after July 1, 2015.
-Assembly Member Chavez will now use AB 13 and AB 27 for other purposes.
+Assembly Member Chavez may now use AB 13 and AB 27 for other purposes.

-- Position: Support - Status: SB 81 was signed into law by the Governor.
+- o Position: Support - o Status: SB 81 was signed into law by the Governor.